popphp/docs/user_guide/http_and_the_web.rst

 ================

-In building a web application with the Pop PHP Framework, there are a few concepts and components that you'll need to be familiar with.
+In building a web application with the Pop PHP Framework, there are a few concepts and components with which you'll need to be familiar.
 Along with the core components, one would commonly leverage the ``pop-http``, ``pop-view`` and ``pop-web`` components to get started on building a web application with Pop PHP.